 1.1.25 Departments or organizations shall protect the indeterminate status and surplus priority of a surplus indeterminate employee appointed to a term position under this Directive.

 1.1.26 Departments or organizations shall inform the PSC in a timely fashion, and in a method directed by the PSC, of the results of all referrals made to them under this Directive.
-In addition, departments or organizations shall provide feedback to surplus employees and laid-off persons when they are not offered a position for which they were referred.

 1.1.27 Departments or organizations shall review the use of private temporary agency personnel, contractors, consultants, employees appointed for a specified period (terms) and all other non-indeterminate employees.
 Where practicable departments or organizations or organizations shall not re-engage or re-employ, as the case may be, private temporary agency personnel, contractors, consultants, employees appointed for a specified period (terms) and all other non-indeterminate employees where such action would facilitate the appointment of surplus employees or laid-off persons.